Why Some People Seem to Lack Empathy

 The Empathy Response Can Lead to Emotional Overwhelm

 Consider what happens inside us when we view the suffering of others.
 When we experience physical pain or emotional distress ourselves, a neural circuit becomes activated (anterior cingulate cortex—or ACC--and insula).
-Neuroscientific research shows this same circuit gets activated when we see others suffer pain or emotional distress.
+Research shows this same circuit gets activated when we see others suffer pain or emotional distress.
 So seeing the suffering of others causes us to suffer as well.

 Although this response is crucial for social interaction, it is indeed unpleasant.
 If that circuit is hit too frequently (excessive sharing of others' negative experiences), it can lead to emotional burnout.